simai/docara/stubs/site/source/docs/en/collections/collections-paths.md

 'path' => '{collection}/{filename}' // 'posts/my first blog post'
 ```

-In most cases, when using filenames or titles, you will want to “slugify” them when used as part of a path.
+In most cases, when using filenames or titles, you will want to "slugify" them when used as part of a path.
 To do so,
 prepend a separator to the variable name:

 ```php